transdigiware/blockchain/howto/ibp-console-create-app.md

 ## Invoking a smart contract by using the SDK
 {: #ibp-console-app-invoke}

 After you generate the application signing certificate and private key and store them in a wallet, you are ready to submit a transaction.
 You need to know the name of the smart contract and the name of the channel it was deployed on.
-You can use the steps below to invoke a smart contract with the [Fabric SDK for Node.js](https://hyperledger.github.io/fabric-sdk-node/release-2.2/index.html){: external}.
+You can use the following steps to invoke a smart contract with the [Fabric SDK for Node.js](https://hyperledger.github.io/fabric-sdk-node/release-2.2/index.html){: external}.

-1. Save the text below on your local machine as `invoke.js` in the same directory as `enrollUser.js`.
+1. Save the following text on your local machine as `invoke.js` in the same directory as `enrollUser.js`.

     ```javascript
     'use strict';